 Laying a Foundation for Lifetime Learning

 Watkins provides a challenging and engaging learning environment for our first through fifth grade students.
 Building on the strong foundation laid at Peabody, the school develops well-rounded students who work collaboratively and recognize their role as members of a larger community.
-With a curriculum focused on non-fiction writing, critical thinking skills, and conceptual math, teachers emphasize the application of numeracy and literacy to real-world situations, use multiple methods to teach each skill, and encourage students to explain and discuss their approach to solving problems.
-Six special subjects – art, music, computer, library, guidance, and physical education – reinforce and enhance the academic curriculum, and Watkins offers extracurricular offerings such as basketball.
+The curriculum focuses on critical thinking skills and conceptual math, and teachers emphasize the application of numeracy and literacy to real-world situations.
+Teachers use multiple methods to teach each skill, and encourage students to explain and discuss their approach to solving problems.
+Five special subjects – art, music, library, Spanish and physical education – reinforce and enhance the academic curriculum, and Watkins offers extracurricular offerings such as basketball.

 A Positive Environment